XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Sampling.
 	* Generally recommended to keep at 100%, setting this higher can result in lower FPS while barely improving visual quality.
 * Shadows & shadow distance (when on high/ultra settings).
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
+	**It is important to also reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
 * Particles.
 	* Generally recommended to set to Low, as various explosions and other particle effects can cause sudden FPS drops on higher settings.
 * AO.